tommasorigon/India-SequentiaLogit/data-cleaning.md

 dataset <- dataset %>% filter(age <= 49)
 ```

-Eligible units comprises a total of 35281 observations.
+Eligible units comprise a total of 35281 observations.

 ## Missing values

 #### 1. Pregnancy and contraceptive usage

 Some of the selected variables present missing values.
-In certain circumstances these are structural: e.g. a pregnant woman is not asked to declare whether she is using or not a contraceptive method.
+In certain circumstances these are induced by the structure of the questionnaire itself.
+For instance, a pregnant woman is not asked to declare whether she is using or not a contraceptive method.

 ```r